mavera12/EHR/Other-Areas.md

 ### Abridged Example for Shrewsbury, Shropshire, United Kingdom

 Districting and addresses in the United Kingdom differ from the United States.
-In this example, the County is entered in the `CTYNAME` column and the Region is entered in the `STNAME`.
-Let's start with the **demographics** file:
+Let's start with the **demographics** file.
+In this example, the County is entered in the `CTYNAME` column and the Region is entered in the `STNAME`:

 ```csv
 ,COUNTY,NAME,STNAME,POPESTIMATE2015,CTYNAME,TOT_POP,TOT_MALE,TOT_FEMALE,WHITE,HISPANIC,BLACK,ASIAN,NATIVE,OTHER,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,00..10,10..15,15..25,25..35,35..50,50..75,75..100,100..150,150..200,200..999,LESS_THAN_HS,HS_DEGREE,SOME_COLLEGE,BS_DEGREE